nilanga901/Critical_infrastucture_risk_modeling/readme.md

-Critical_infrastucture_risk_modeling

-Data Sources

-1)Energy Infrastructure Data:
-We use Energy Infrastructure data to collect the power plant locations in the north-east region.
-This is obtained from Homeland Infrastructure Foundation-Level Data.
-This consists of the Latitude and Longitutdes cooridantes of all power plants in north-east US including the generation type and more information.

-2)Precipitation Data:
-We use Precipitation data to collect the historical rain storm and snow storm data in the north-east region.
-This is obtained from NASA POWER DATA [3].
-This consists of the historical precipitation information for each 0.25 Latitude and 0.25 Longitutdes coordinates of the northeast USA for the past 4 years.

-3)Earthquake Data:
-We use Earthquake Occurrence data to collect the historical intensity of earthquakes recorded in the north-east region.
-This is obtained from U.S Geological Survey: Earthquake Hazard Program.
-This consists of the historical earthquake information for each occurred with relevant latitude and longitude coordinates of the northeast USA for the past 4 years.

-4)Disaster Declarations Data:
-We use Disaster Declarations data to collect the historical declarations of statewide disasters recorded in the north-east region.
-This is obtained from FEMA Web Disaster Declarations.
-This consists of the historical disaster declaration information for each that occurred with relevant diaster type at the northeast.

-5)Power Disturbances:
-We use power disturbances data to analyze how the historical disturbances have occurred in north-east region.
-This data is obtained from ISER Electric Disturbance Events.
-This consists of the historical Power Disturbances information for each event occurred.

-6)Fire Occurrence
-We use Fire Occurrence data to analyze how the historical wild and man-made fires have occurred in the north-east region.
-This data is obtained from National Interagency Fire Center.
-This consists of information on the location, fire type and timeline for each event that occurred.

-Constructed Datasets

-Each of the following dataset is pre-processsed and constructed by calling precess_data.py.

-Dataset 1:
-We use Dataset 1 to encode geographical features to enable predictions of vulnerability conditioned on the geo-location.
-In this dataset we have the following features.

-i.
-Geographical Location -We consider a grid tiling of the north east region by 0.5 × 0.5 degrees of latitudes and longitudes.
-For each grid point, we evaluate the next features.

-ii.
-State - We use the lat, long coordinate of each grid square to assign them to the corresponding state and we create a column with state information for each point.

-iii.
-Generation Type - For each geo-location given by 0.5 × 0.5 square on the grid, we evaluate the power generation and assign the majority generation as the generation type of that block.

-iv.
-Earthquake Risk -  For each geo-location given by 0.5 × 0.5 square on the grid, we evaluate whether an earthquake has happened at this location and assign 1 or 0 to create a binary feature column.

-v.
-Precipitation - For each geo-location given by 0.5 × 0.5 square on the grid, we evaluate the average daily precipitation to create a continuous feature vector.
-As the learning models we use are better suited for discrete variables, we quantize the continuous feature to bins created by the quartiles.

-vi.
-Fire Risk - For each geo-location given by 0.5 × 0.5 square on the grid, we evaluate the fire risk by looking at the number of reported fires at each grid location historically.
-This creates a continuous feature vector.
-As the models we use are better suited for discrete variables, we quantize the continuous feature to bins created by the quartiles.

-Dataset 2:

-We use Dataset 2 to encode time-dependent seasonality into features to enable predictions of hazards conditioned on the location given by state and the month of the year.
-In this dataset, we have the following features.

-i.Month - We consider the month of the year as the anchor point to evaluate the rest of the features.
-This enables to look at the temporal and seasonal aspects of the data, while Dataset 1 looks at the spatial distribution.

-ii.
-State - For each of the following features, we use the corresponding state and create a column with state information for each point as information such as disaster declarations are mostly state-wide.

-iii.
-Disaster Types - From the disaster declrations from FEMA, we create the this feature.
-We also add the corresponding month and the state to the dataset as well.

-iv.
-Breakdown Rate - For each month and state combination, we evaluate the average breakdown rate and add this as a feature.
-As the learning models we use are better suited for discrete variables, we quantize the continuous feature to bins created by the quartiles.

-v.
-Precipitation - For each month and state combination, we evaluate the average daily precipitation to create a continuous feature vector.
-As the learning models we use are better suited for discrete variables, we quantize the continuous feature to bins created by the quartiles.

-Model Development

-In this section we describe the model development for analysis.
-We use the following models for the two datasets.

-For Dataset 1:
-1. Learn conditional probability Distributions - Bayesian Network
-2. Classify fire risk - Decision Tree
-3. Classify fire risk - Naive Bayes Classifier
-4. Classify fire risk - Deep Neural Network
-5. Classify fire risk - Quantum Neural Network
-6. Classify earthquake risk - Decision Tree
-7. Classify earthquake risk - Naive Bayes Classifier
-8. Classify earthquake risk - Deep Neural Network
-9. Classify earthquake risk - Quantum Neural Network For Dataset 2:
-1. Learn conditional probability Distributions - Bayesian Network
-2. Classify breakdown rate - Decision Tree
-3. Classify breakdown rate - Naive Bayes Classifier
-4. Classify breakdown rate - Deep Neural Network
-5. Classify breakdown rate - Quantum Neural Network

-Code for learning conditional probability Distributions with  Bayesian Network : bayesian_net.py Code for all classifications : baselines_quantum_DT_NB_DNN.ipynb
+# Critical Infrastructure Risk Modeling

+This repository contains code and data for modeling and analyzing risks to critical infrastructure in the northeastern United States.
+The project utilizes various data sources, including energy infrastructure, precipitation, earthquake, disaster declarations, power disturbances, and fire occurrence data.

+## Data Sources

+1. **Energy Infrastructure Data**: Obtained from the Homeland Infrastructure Foundation-Level Data, this dataset includes the locations (latitude and longitude coordinates) of power plants in the northeastern United States, along with information on generation type.

+2. **Precipitation Data**: Historical precipitation data (rain and snow storms) for the northeastern United States, obtained from NASA POWER DATA.
+This dataset provides precipitation information for each 0.25° latitude and 0.25° longitude coordinate in the region for the past four years.

+3. **Earthquake Data**: Historical earthquake intensity data for the northeastern United States, obtained from the U.S. Geological Survey's Earthquake Hazard Program.
+This dataset includes earthquake information with relevant latitude and longitude coordinates for the past four years.

+4. **Disaster Declarations Data**: Historical statewide disaster declarations for the northeastern United States, obtained from the FEMA Web Disaster Declarations.
+This dataset includes information on disaster types and locations.

+5. **Power Disturbances**: Historical power disturbance events in the northeastern United States, obtained from the ISER Electric Disturbance Events dataset.

+6. **Fire Occurrence**: Historical data on wild and man-made fires in the northeastern United States, obtained from the National Interagency Fire Center.
+This dataset includes information on fire locations, types, and timelines.

+## Constructed Datasets

+The following datasets are constructed by running the `process_data.py` script:

+### Dataset 1

+This dataset encodes geographical features to enable predictions of vulnerability conditioned on geo-location.
+It includes the following features:

+- Geographical Location: A grid tiling of the northeastern region by 0.5° × 0.5° latitude and longitude.
+- State: The state corresponding to each grid square's location.
+- Generation Type: The majority power generation type for each grid square.
+- Earthquake Risk: A binary feature indicating whether an earthquake has occurred at each grid location.
+- Precipitation: Average daily precipitation for each grid square, quantized into bins created by quartiles.
+- Fire Risk: The number of reported fires at each grid location, quantized into bins created by quartiles.

+### Dataset 2

+This dataset encodes time-dependent seasonality into features to enable predictions of hazards conditioned on the location (state) and month of the year.
+It includes the following features:

+- Month: The month of the year used as an anchor point for evaluating other features.
+- State: The state corresponding to each data point.
+- Disaster Types: The types of disasters declared in each state and month, obtained from FEMA disaster declarations.
+- Breakdown Rate: The average breakdown rate for each state and month combination, quantized into bins created by quartiles.
+- Precipitation: The average daily precipitation for each state and month combination, quantized into bins created by quartiles.

+## Model Development

+The following models are developed and used for analysis:

+**For Dataset 1:**

+1. Bayesian Network: Learn conditional probability distributions.
+2. Decision Tree Classifier: Classify fire risk.
+3. Naive Bayes Classifier: Classify fire risk.
+4. Deep Neural Network: Classify fire risk.
+5. Quantum Neural Network: Classify fire risk.
+6. Decision Tree Classifier: Classify earthquake risk.
+7. Naive Bayes Classifier: Classify earthquake risk.
+8. Deep Neural Network: Classify earthquake risk.
+9. Quantum Neural Network: Classify earthquake risk.

+**For Dataset 2:**

+1. Bayesian Network: Learn conditional probability distributions.
+2. Decision Tree Classifier: Classify breakdown rate.
+3. Naive Bayes Classifier: Classify breakdown rate.
+4. Deep Neural Network: Classify breakdown rate.
+5. Quantum Neural Network: Classify breakdown rate.

+The code for learning conditional probability distributions with the Bayesian Network is available in `bayesian_net.py`.
+The code for all classification tasks is available in `baselines_quantum_DT_NB_DNN.ipynb`.